Ins1gnio/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Genetic algorithm code made in python
+Genetic algorithm code made in python.
+Will be filled with variety of modification.
+To be continue..